Diabetes Q & A

 Advanced Aesthetics & Internists located in Holmdel, NJ

 If you’ve noticed strange changes in your eating and drinking habits, have been urinating more frequently, or have lacked energy lately, visit the office of Magdy Nasra MD PC to find out if your symptoms might be related to diabetes.
 Prompt treatment of diabetes staves off serious complications, so it’s important you act fast.
-Call 732-888-8255 the Holmdel, New Jersey, office to schedule your consultation or book an appointment online.

 What is diabetes?

 Diabetes is a medical condition where your body can no longer effectively process certain foods and convert them into energy.
 Diabetes is typically caused when your body can’t manufacture or utilize insulin, the hormone that converts food into energy.

 There are several types of diabetes, but the most common types are Type 1 and Type 2.